|

 sculpture, is a veritable Italian picture.

-garden, showing the rare hemlock hedge, which forms the background for
+the sunken garden, showing the rare hemlock hedge, which forms the

 above the sunken garden.